LcosmosS/S.T.A.R.-Program/README.md

 ## **Reproducibility Statement**

 Reproducibility is a core principle of the S.T.A.R.
-Model.
+Program.

 - All projection operators
 - All entropy/cohomology computations